dfinity/motoko/design/IDL.md

 # Candid Specification

-Version: 0.5.0
+Version: 0.1

 Date: May 5, 2020

 ## Motivation

-To document, discover, and interact with actors on the Internet Computer, we need an interface description language (IDL) for specifying the signature of an actor.
+To document, discover, and interact with actors on the Internet Computer, we need an interface description language (IDL) for specifying the signature of a _canister_ (also known as a _service_ or _actor_).

 #### Goals: